mattermost/docs/source/collaborate/create-channels.rst

       :width: 400

   2. Enter a channel name.
   3. Choose whether this is a public or private channel.
-See the `channel types </collaborate/channel-types.html>`__ documentation to learn more about public and private channels.
+See the :doc:`channel types </collaborate/channel-types>` documentation to learn more about public and private channels.
   4. (Optional) Describe the channel's focus or purpose.
 This text is visible to all channel members in the channel header.

   **To start a direct or group message**